 Great War at Sea

-High Seas Fleet, second edition
+High Seas Fleet, third edition

 During the brief period between 1906 and 1914, so the story goes, Britain and Germany engaged in a furious naval arms race sparked by the launch of the Royal Navy’s revolutionary battleship Dreadnought.
 This rivalry, egged on in Germany by Grand Admiral Alfred von Tirpitz, then helped ignite the First World War.